anders94/bitcoin-2-of-3-multisig/README.md

 Let's go sign it with one of the private keys.
 In this case we will use the private key in Wallet Import Format.
 (WIF)

+Note: when doing this using the bitcoin-abc Bitcoin Cash (BCC) version of `bitcoin-cli` you will need to also add an `amount` property to each input specifying the amount of each input.
+(the original input value without subtracting miner's fees) The JSON will look something like `..."vout":1,amount:0.001"scriptPubKey"...`.

 ```sh
 bitcoin-cli signrawtransaction '010000000183dfe2acd820d0214a18260f423be96f3c387098a311f78c877ac5947c68697e0100000000ffffffff01905f0100000000001976a9145fa5be58f939d6ae79636c2143fa9e7924102c1588ac00000000' '[{"txid":"7e69687c94c57a878cf711a39870383c6fe93b420f26184a21d020d8ace2df83","vout":1,"scriptPubKey":"a9144b86dfac7f503de1127366815d1d45241328246687","redeemScript":"524104a97b658c114d77dc5f71736ab78fbe408ce632ed1478d7eaa106eef67c55d58a91c6449de4858faf11721e85fe09ec850c6578432eb4be9a69c76232ac593c3b4104019ef04a316792f0ecbe5ab1718c833c3964dee3626cfabe19d97745dbcaa5198919081b456e8eeea5898afa0e36d5c17ab693a80d728721128ed8c5f38cdba04104a04f29f308160e6f945b33d943304b1b471ed8f9eaceeb5412c04e60a0fab0376871d9d1108948b67cafbc703e565a18f8351fb8558fd7c7482d7027eecd687c53ae"}]' '["5KffUB9YUsvoGjrcn76PjVnC61PcWLzws4QPfrT9RFNd85utCkZ"]'
 {